holographicSol/pdfDrive/README.md

     PDFDrive Downloader

     -k      Keyword    Specify a search string.
-      -p      Page       Specify a page to start downloading from (optional).
-      -max    Max        Specify max pages to download (optional).
+    -p      Page       Specify a page to start downloading from (optional). -p 1 -max    Max        Specify a page to end downloading (optional). -max 3
     -h      Help       Displays this help message.

     Developed and written by Benjamin Jack Cullen.

 Features: